is an Associate Professor and Deputy Chair of English at Hostos Community College, part of the City University of New York.

 Recent Writing

-- A guest post on John Warner’s Inside Higher Ed blog: “Your Suddenly Online Class Could Actually Be a Relief.”
+- “Your Suddenly Online Class Could Actually Be a Relief.”
+Inside Higher Ed (15 March 2020).

-- A #bigger6 panel review from NASSR 2019: “Beyond the Pale: New Directions in Transnational Romanticisms.”
-Co-authored with Brian Rejack and Shavera Seneviratne.
+- “Beyond the Pale: New Directions in Transnational Romanticisms,” co-authored with Brian Rejack and Shavera Seneviratne.
+Romantic Circles (18 December 2019).

 Education